 If you prefer snow plow attachments in a lower price range, high-quality blades like Arnold 19A30017OEM should do the trick.
 Despite being affordable, this cutting tool has a steel frame suitable for snow plowing.

-If you ask our lawn care experts, its greatest feature lies in its wide range compatibility.
+If you ask me, its greatest feature lies in its wide range compatibility.
 You may not know, but this accessory fits the requirements of Troy-Bilt and Cub Cadet Enduro Series lawnmowers.

 - Suitable for tough terrain no matter the condition